Abezzam10/SSW555/README.md

   - **one weired cases for each modified file**
   - (**to be discussed**)merge the modified files the same time merging the tested code
 - [ ] Expecting the program can find these weired cases.

+## 3 Project Overview

+To keep the README nice and clean, we have the *project overview* and *random ideas list* wrapped up in another [file](Project_overview.md).
+Feel free to check it out!